-Bandit Camping: Koh Tao, Surat Thailand
+Bandit Camping to Paddleboard: Koh Tao, Surat Thailand.

 Our plan was to circumnavigate Koh Tao, in Thailand’s Gulf of Siam by stand up paddleboard, snorkeling and bandit camping along the way.
 A few days into our journey we discovered a unique place that added a magical element to our paddling adventure.